-Over the course of the past few weeks, I’ve had a flurry of phone calls from people who feel that they’ve lost their way.
+Over the course of the past few weeks, I’ve had a flurry of phone calls from people who are trying to discover their career direction.
 A few are in senior leadership roles and they feel that their lives are lacking purpose, a couple are people who own businesses who are unsure about what’s next and another is a lawyer who has come through an extensive period of study only to discover that she doesn’t love the career path she’s chosen.

 If you looked at each of these people from the outside, you’d see them as very successful.
 I’m guessing that many of their colleagues and acquaintances don’t even know that they’re struggling.